-USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
 Physicians can earn a maximum of 17 SAM credit hours.

 USCAP records courses at the Interactive Learning Center for future educational purposes.
 By registering for this course, you consent that your likeness may be used by USCAP.

 For cancellations received on or before one month before the event, a $50 administrative charge will be due.
 After that date, cancellations will be assessed an administrative charge of 25% of the total registration fee.
 There will be no refunds for cancellations after one week before the event.

 The Academy is not responsible for travel expenses incurred as a result of an event cancellation.